 Sports Action Video Prompts: 10 Athletic Motion Templates

-Ten copy-ready sports-action video prompts — sprinter start, basketball dunk, downhill cyclist, kickflip, wave tube, boxer punch, soccer shot, gymnast vault, climber dyno, parkour leap — with lens.
+Ten copy-ready sports-action video prompts — sprinter start, dunk, downhill cyclist, kickflip, wave tube, boxer punch, soccer shot, vault, climber dyno, parkour leap — tuned for Veo 3.1 and Kling 3.0.

-Sports clips fail when prompts ask the model for the whole play — a sprint, a dunk, a celebration, all in one shot.
-They succeed when you isolate the single peak frame of the motion and build the prompt around it.
-Below are ten templates that each target one canonical sports beat — the explosion out of the starting block, the apex of a dunk, the apex of a wave, the dyno’s catch — with explicit start pose, peak frame, end position, and the slo-mo cue that buys the model time.
-Pair these with the character motion video prompts for a fuller motion catalogue.
+Sports clips break when the prompt asks the model for the whole play — a sprint, a dunk, a celebration, all in one shot.
+They land when you isolate the single peak frame of the motion and build the prompt around it.
+Current models reinforce this: Veo 3.1 caps native generation at 8 seconds per clip, and Kling holds physics best inside one continuous beat, so “one peak, one clip” is now a technical constraint, not just style advice.
+Below are ten templates that each target one canonical sports beat — the explosion out of the blocks, the apex of a dunk, the inside of a wave, the dyno’s catch — with explicit start pose, peak frame, end position, and the slo-mo cue that buys the model frames.
+Pair these with the character motion video prompts for a wider motion catalogue.

 • Lens: 35mm tracking for movement-with-subject, 85mm for dunk apex, 24mm wide for parkour scale

-• Light: golden hour rim, bright stadium top key, overcast diffused, harsh midday sun, depending on sport
+• Light: golden hour rim, bright stadium top key, overcast diffused, or harsh midday sun, by sport

-• Camera motion: match athlete motion: lateral tracking with sprinter, slight rise crane on dunk, static for kickflip
+• Camera motion: match the athlete — lateral tracking with sprinter, slight rise crane on dunk, static for kickflip

-• Color palette: track-and-field warm, court hardwood + jersey colours, surf cool teal + warm sky, urban grey + safety-tape red
+• Color palette: track-and-field warm; court hardwood plus jersey colours; surf cool teal plus warm sky; urban grey plus safety-tape red

-• Subject restraint: one athlete + one peak frame, 5–8 seconds total, never two actions stacked
+• Subject restraint: one athlete, one peak frame, 5–8 seconds, never two actions stacked

 10 copy-ready video prompt templates